Eco-justice – Balance + Sustainability

 Beautiful Sculpted Bees

 There are thousands of species of bees.
-They are truly one of the most beautiful and collaborative types of insects on our planet but there is foreboding danger of the potential loss of the global honeybee population.
-The consequence of a dying bee population impacts humanity at the highest levels on our food chain.
-Since no other single animal species plays a more significant role in producing the fruits and vegetables that humans eat daily.
+They are truly one of the most beautiful and collaborative types of insects on our planet but there is a foreboding danger of the potential loss of the global honeybee population.
+The consequence of a dying bee population impacts humanity at the highest levels in our food chain.
 Honeybees pollinate over 30% of our natural food.
 Students learn about bees and the phenomenon of Colony Collapse Disorder brought on by increased use of pesticides, the Varroa destructor parasite, shrinking habitats, multiple viruses, poor nutrition and genetics, and even cell phone towers.
 Students build their own colony using creative materials including bamboo and wire with Charmaine Lurch + Moojan Nazmi ~ Adaptable for all grades

 Rose Ave PS ~ grade 5 bee sculpture creation ~ PHOTO ~ Jane Howard Baker